-The ELM626 is a complete circuit for detecting break signals on RS232 lines, in an 8 pin package.
-The circuit is similar to the ELM627 except that an output pulse is not generated on power-up.
+The ELM627 is a complete circuit for detecting break signals on RS232 lines, in an 8 pin package.
+This is useful for remotely resetting circuits through a serial link.
+For convenience, this circuit also generates an output pulse on power-up.

-The threshold for break signal detection is user selectable, allowing the circuit to respond to a transmitted null character, <ctrl>@, at various baud rates.
+The timing threshold for break signal detection is user selectable, allowing the circuit to respond to transmitted null characters, <ctrl>@, at various baud rates.
 This provides a convenient means for the remote triggering of this circuit by simply shifting to a lower baud rate and sending a null byte.

-Two complementary high current outputs are provided by the ELM626, so that further buffering is not usually required.
+Two complementary high current outputs are provided by the ELM627, so that further buffering is not usually required.
 The output signal can be selected to be either a continuous one (following the TxD input line) or else a 100ms pulse output.